ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

     * **QT applications will inherit GTK theming**.
     * Client Side Decorated and Header Bar applications **render correctly in all supported window managers, even without compositing enabled** in all shipped themes.
     * The default Ubuntu MATE themes have been **refined to minimise differences between GTK3 and GTK2**.
-    * Updated **Compiz `gtk-window-manager` to get settings directly from MATE**, not GNOME, when running in a MATE session.
+    * **Deeper Compiz integration**, `gtk-window-manager` nows sources settings directly from MATE when Compiz is running in a MATE session.
-  * Supports **Raspberry Pi 2 and Raspberry Pi 3**, including integrated Raspberry Pi 3 Bluetooth and WiFi.
-Also includes **Raspberry Pi accelerated versions of VLC, `ffmpeg` and Kodi**.
+  * Supports **Raspberry Pi 2 and Raspberry Pi 3**
+    * Including the Raspberry Pi 3 integrated Bluetooth and WiFi.
+Also includes **Raspberry Pi accelerated versions of VLC, ffmpeg and Kodi**.
+    * Option to enable **experimental hardware acceleated OpenGL rendering**.
   * **MATE Tweak capabilities have been extended**.
-    * Option to enable **Keyboard LED to show a CapsLock and NumLock status indicator** for modern laptops and wireless keyboards that no longer have built in status LEDs.
+    * Option to enable **Keyboard LED to show a Caps Lock and Num Lock status indicator** for modern laptops and wireless keyboards that no longer have built-in status LEDs.
     * **Added Compton GPU accelerated compositing**, as an alternative to Compiz, for those seeking **tear free video playback**.
-    * Displays a **confirmation after changing Window Manager** to Compton or Compiz.
+    * Displays a **confirmation after changing compositor** to either Compton or Compiz.
   * Added **MATE Dock Applet** developed by [Robin Thompson](https://github.com/robint99).
     * A **configurable dock applet that can be placed on any panel, in any orientation**.
   * Added **Topmenu Applet** developed by [Javier S. Pedro](https://javispedro.com/me.html)